Real Relief

 Oregon TMJ · Milwaukie, Oregon

 After 25 years at Back In Shape Chiropractic and treating many patients successfully suffering with TMJ pain and dysfunction, I recently added the Oregon TMJ name to my practice.
-I kept on seeing patients who had been struggling with jaw pain for years — bouncing between dentists, specialists, and temporary fixes — without finding lasting relief.
+I kept on seeing patients who had been struggling with jaw pain for years — who had worked with multiple providers without finding lasting relief.

 Chiropractic care offers something different.
 By looking at how the jaw, neck, and surrounding muscles work together, we can often identify and address what's actually driving the problem — not just the symptoms.